meeshkan/hmt/guides/RECORD.md

 $ curl http://localhost:8000/api/v2/pokemon/ditto -H '{"Host":"pokeapi.co", "X-Meeshkan-Schema": "https" }'
 ```

-This instructs meeshkan to call pokeapi.co and to use the HTTPS protocol.
+This instructs meeshkan to call the [Pokemon API](pokeapi.co) and use the HTTPS protocol.

 ## Ecosystem